stdbug/argparse/README.md

     // implementation
   }

+  // Required only when using Options or Default static std::string ToString(const MyType& my_var) {
+    // implementation
+  }

   // Required only when using Options static bool Equal(const MyType& variable1, const MyType& variable2) {
     // implementation